What is public history?

 Training for public historians

 We provide broad-based training in history, historical research and writing, and historical interpretation.
 Students take courses that investigate the intellectual origins of public history, its relationship to traditional historical scholarship, and the challenges facing public historians today.
-Focusing on these topics delineates the boundaries of the field and helps students begin building professional identities.
-Students also develop strong skills as traditional historical practitioners.
-Public historians must be capable researchers, writers, and thinkers.
-Like all historians, they need excellent analytic skills.
-They need to be able to communicate clearly and effectively, orally and in writing.
-They need to know how to find historical information and understand it.
-Firm grounding in basic research methods is essential for success.
+Focusing on these topics establishes the boundaries of the field and helps students begin building professional identities.
+Students also develop strong research and writing skills.
+Like all historians, they need to be able to find information, think historically, and communicate clearly and effectively.
+Firm grounding in basic historical methods is essential.

 Specialized training also prepares students for careers in the field.
 Public historians need skills that academic historians often lack.
 Literacy with digital media, exhibit design and installation skills, and sensitivity to audience interests and knowledge are all essential.